The Card of the Day: The Knight of Pentacles

 The Knight of Pentacles rides the fields dreaming of the future.
 He is utterly disappointed with the present.
 The fields he surveys are brown, and don't seem to be growing anything.
 How many more years does he have to keep pacing the same fields before they grow?!
 It can be so frustrating!
 In order to become a King, this Knight needs to demonstrate he can make a field grow.
 Here's the rub...........the field will never grow until he learns to be at peace with himself and the lesson the present is teaching him.
 Patience and self-acceptance.

-The Universe has a way of putting you in teachable moments.
+The Universe has a way of providing teachable moments.
 The lessons appear in the form of recurring "setbacks," that repeat themselves over and over until you absorb what we need to change about your mindset.
 At first glance it might just seemed like you are getting thwarted again!
 "Why does this always happen to me?!
 Grrrr!"
 That's when you need to ask, "What is this recurring situation teaching me?"
 "How can I use this as an opportunity for resilience?"
 Perhaps the recurring situations are teaching you patience and self-acceptance.
 Perhaps they are teaching you about boundaries, or not needing others to validate you.
 Perhaps you just need to learn to be at peace with who you are in the present, with all your perceived imperfections.

 Today the challenge is to look at situations that seem like setbacks, and instead see their value as lessons to help you grow.
 Ask the situation "Why do you keep happening, what are you teaching me?”
 It's okay to feel disappointment for a little bit, but then you need to see its value as a teacher.
 Look back at how past disappointments actually made you stronger, and led you to even better blessings than what you thought you wanted.